 How old does a child have to be before they can have a hearing test?

-With developing technology, a baby/child can now have a hearing test as young as 2 weeks.
-All families have the option to have their babies hearing screened now through Universal Newborn Hearing Screening Programs around Australia.
-However some babies/children may pass this screen and yet a hearing loss may arise later.
+All families have the option to have their babies hearing screened through the Universal Newborn Hearing Screening Programs around Australia.
+Sometimes a hearing loss may arise later.
 If families suspect their baby or child has a hearing loss, they should act straight away to have their child’s hearing tested.
-It is important not to delay testing a child’s hearing level because if a child does have a hearing loss, that child’s speech and language development may be at risk.
+It is important not to delay testing a child’s hearing level because if a child does have a hearing loss, it may delay the child’s speech language development.

 Where can hearing be tested?